310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 So I thought maybe someone did something elsewhere.

 And that someone was you, huh?
-Now that I think about it, you two are childhood friends, so you’re also close friends, right?
+Now that I think about it, you two are childhood friends, so you’re also close, right?
 {% endbubble %}

 {% bubble Kanata v2 %}